sasha0552/nvidia-pstated/README.md

 4 - Threshold is controlled by option  `--iterations-before-switch` (default: `30` iterations)
 5 - Value is controlled by option `--performance-state-high` (default: `16`)
 6 - Value is controlled by option `--sleep-interval` (default: `100` milliseconds)
+7 - Threshold is controlled by option `--iterations-before-idle` (default: `9000` iterations)
+8 - Value is controlled by option `--disable-fan-script` (default: none)
+9 - Value is controlled by option `--enable-fan-script` (default: none)

 ## Installation